 - Financial resources: accessing foreign and international funding sources available to cities and suitable for realizing their respective sustainable and resilient development goals of the short, medium, and long term.

 Although there is now ample evidence of the added value of such an approach in each of a municipality’s areas of action, its spread remains very limited today, being fully applied by only a small number of global cities across the world.

-To enable an increasing number of cities to benefit from the advantages of city diplomacy, the City Diplomacy Lab is collaborating with the United Nations and the Columbia Global Centers network to implement ambitious capacity-building programs on a global scale.
+To enable an increasing number of cities to benefit from the advantages of city diplomacy, the City Diplomacy Lab is collaborating with the Columbia Global Centers network to implement capacity development programs on a global scale.

 - Mixed migration and city diplomacy training for cities along the Central Mediterranean Route, in partnership with Columbia Global Centers | Tunis, Columbia Global Centers | Nairobi, the Mixed Migration Centre, and UNHCR | December 2023

 - City diplomacy training program for South African cities, in partnership with the South African Cities Network (SACN) | June-August 2023.